Semyon Nakhimson

-Semen Mikhailovich Nakhimson (pseudonyms: Mikhalchi, Pavel Salin; November 25, 1885, Libava – July 6, 1918, Yaroslavl) was a member of the revolutionary movement in Russia and military commissar of the Yaroslavl District.
+Semyon Mikhailovich Nakhimson (pseudonyms: Mikhalchi, Pavel Salin; 25 November 1885 — 6 July 1918) was a member of the revolutionary movement in Russia and military commissar of the Yaroslavl District.

 Biography

 Born November 25, 1885 in Libau in a large Jewish merchant family.
 Semyon's three brothers received higher education abroad and returned to the Russian Empire: the elder brother Gregory is a mining engineer; younger brothers: Fedor (1887–1939) – lawyer, future deputy chairman of the Criminal and Judicial Panel of the Supreme Court and Veniamin (1891–1942) – electrical engineer.

 Received secondary education in Libau and Saint Petersburg gymnasiums.

 In 1902, as a student of the Libava Commercial School, he joined the Bund, and from 1904 he was a member of the Social Democratic Organization of Latvia.
 From January 1905, one of the leaders of the Libava Labor Center, a military revolutionary organization uniting representatives of the Latvian Social-Democratic Labor Party, a local group of the Russian Social Democratic Labour Party and Bund.
 He took an active part in organizing combat squads, issuing revolutionary proclamations, led propaganda among workers and soldiers.
 In May 1905 he was elected chairman of the Military Council.
 He was subject to arrest for preparing the uprising of the Libava garrison, but managed to escape abroad.
 In 1906 he returned to Russia; member of the Kovno military organization of the Russian Social-Democratic Labor Party and the Bund.

 In 1907, the delegate of the 5th (London) Congress of the Russian Social Democratic Labour Party.
 Conducted underground work in Brest-Litovsk.

 Since the end of 1907 in exile.
 He graduated from the Faculty of Philosophy of the University of Bern with the title of "Doctor of Philosophy and Economics", additionally listened to a course of lectures at the Faculty of Medicine.
 In 1909, as a student, he joined the Bern Assistance Group for Bund, whence he was soon expelled for slap in the face of the group to Lensky.

 In 1912 he returned to Russia and continued working in the organizations of Bund and the Russian Social Democratic Labour Party.
 First he was a Menshevik, then he became a Bolshevik (between 1912 and 1918).
 He worked in Saint Petersburg, Moscow and other cities, collaborated in the "Zvezda" and "Pravda".
 Enrolled as a volunteer at the Psychoneurological Institute.

 In January 1913, he was arrested in Moscow during the dispersal of an illegal Congress of commercial and industrial employees, which took place on the Sparrow Hills.
 After his release, he was exiled to Libava for a period of 2 years, followed by a ban on residing in 58 settlements of the country.